 - Using the glue gun once more, hot glue a small chalkboard to the corner to write seasonal messages.

-Little changes that can make a big difference while it’s hanging on our front door.
+Little changes can make a big difference while it’s hanging on our front door.

 Now my newest obsession is simply finding a new project!